-After you’ve set up and saved your settings, you will be able to use the shortcode or the widget (or both) on your site.
+After you’ve set up and saved your settings, you will be able to use the shortcode, Visual Composer, Elementor or the widget (or all!) on your site.

 To use the shortcode, you can insert the WP Amortization Calculator shortcode in any shortcode aware textarea of your theme.
 Just paste the shortcode [shmac_calc_sc] in a page or post to have it display.
-If wanted, you can add an extra class of your chosing to the specific calculator for styling with an extra shortcode option e.g. [shmac_calc_sc extraclass=”yourclass”], widgets have the option as well.
+If wanted, you can add an extra class of your choosing to the specific calculator for styling with an extra shortcode option e.g. [shmac_calc_sc extraclass=”yourclass”], widgets have the option as well.
 You can override any of the settings on a particular calculator by setting the field=”value” for the calculator.
 This is mostly useful if you have multiple calculators with different uses on a site.

 To use the widget, after you’ve installed the plugin you will have the following widget under Appearance -> Widgets:

-Just drag it into the sidebar you would like and set an optional title and optional custom class to it.
+Just drag it into the sidebar you would like and set an optional title and optional overrides to the calculator.